lvh/icecap/doc/intro.md

   capability means without having *and* the capability URL *and* the master secret *and* the relevant database row, because the capability URL and the master secret are required to produce the encryption key for the row.
-However, because of the previous point about needing the entire database to do something useful with the computed index, this is equivalent to needing the entire database: an attacker has no way of predicting which database rows will be useful.
 - An attacker has no way of deterministically modifying any encrypted payload, *even* if they don't care which payload they deterministically modify.
 This is because the payloads are